How to plan a corporate event in Baku: a planner's guide

 - Two-day FAM with the on-the-ground DMC.

-- Confirm pillar positions, ceiling heights, load-in routes, generator backup.
+- Confirm pillar positions, ceiling heights, load-in routes, and generator backup.
+Contingency power is a real line for anything outdoors or off-grid, not a box to tick.

-- For groups >50 with branded equipment, file a temporary import notice.
+- For groups over 50 with branded equipment, file a temporary import notice.

 Week 6: F&B and dietary